 The content of your pages is essential.
 Depending on how well these are written, they will highlight to Google what searches to rank your site on along with how high to rank it.
 In terms of ranking, certain aspects are considered including:

-- Ensure content is original and does not duplicate a third party
+Ensure content is original and does not duplicate the third party

 Top tip: Ensure your content is not duplicated as this will lead to Google omitting some pages due to their lack of quality and relevance.